WICG/file-system-access/Move.md

 # Implementation Notes

-- Write permission needs to have been granted to both the source and destination directories.
+- Write permission needs to have been granted to both:
+  - the source directory, and
+  - the destination directory or the destination file.
 - Invalid or unsafe `new_entry_name`s will result in a `Promise` rejection.
 - All entries contained within a directory which is moved no longer point to an existing file/directory.
 We currently have no plans to explicitly update or